 Senior Credit Facility.
 On May 30, 2012, we entered into a senior credit facility, which was most recently amended on June 20, 2017 to increase the permitted indebtedness of our second lien notes to a principal amount not to exceed \$300.0 million in order to provide for the additional \$75 million principal amount of the 8% Notes issued on June 23, 2017.
 Previously, on January 13, 2017, we entered into an amendment to our senior credit facility to, among other things, increase maximum revolving credit borrowings to \$73.0 million (including \$20.0 million available for letters of credit).
 The amended senior credit facility also provides for potential incremental borrowing increases of up to \$25.0 million, in the aggregate.
-As of April 1, 2018, there were \$4.5 million of revolving credit borrowings outstanding and \$12.0 million of letters of credit were issued under the senior credit facility.
-After reserving for outstanding revolving credit borrowings and issued letters of credit, \$56.5 million was available for revolving credit borrowings under the amended senior credit facility at April 1, 2018.
+As of July 1, 2018, there were no revolving credit borrowings outstanding and \$12.0 million of letters of credit were issued under the senior credit facility.
+After reserving for issued letters of credit, \$61.0 million was available for revolving credit borrowings under the amended senior credit facility at July 1, 2018.